LazyDelon/Web-Dev-Projects/README.md

 HTML5 is the fifth revised version of HTML.
 The standard was completed by W3C in October 2014.

 Broadly speaking, HTML5 refers to a set of technology combinations that include HTML, CSS and JavaScript.
-These three technologies have also been innovated, with the purpose of reducing the need for plug-ins in web browsers, such as: Adobe Flash, Microsoft Silverlight.
+These three technologies have also been innovated, with the purpose of reducing the need for plug-ins in web browsers, such as: Adobe Flash, Microsoft Silverlight, and Oracle JavaFX.
 And provide more standards sets that can effectively enhance network applications.

 ➤  **資料來源：** [**維基百科**](https://zh.wikipedia.org/zh-tw/HTML5)